MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/memory-consumption-between-identical-windows-server-environments.md

 |Available MB (Min)|10.8 GB|7.5 GB|2.6 GB|
 |Working set (_Total) (Max)|5.2 GB|8.7 GB|15.8 GB|

-This seems to confirm a different user load behavior.
-We confirm this by looking at the number of processes:
+The result seems to confirm a different user load behavior.
+The result can be also confirmed by checking the number of processes:

 |Counter|Vanilla installation|client A|client B|
 |---|---|---|---|
 |System\Processes (Max)|199|268|338|

-If we want further confirmation, we can use the CPU-Usage (Processor\%idle time (_Total)) to identify a different user load pattern:
+If we want further confirmation, we can use the CPU-Usage, **Processor\\%idle time** (**_Total**), to identify a different user load pattern:

 Vanilla: